vikas9dev/spring-ai/docs/01-spring-ai-Introduction-to-ai-in-spring-boot_combined.md

 1. Go to Edit Configurations.
 2. Modify options and select Environment variables.
-3. Add `AWS_REGION` with the region value (e.g., `ap-south-1`).
+3. Add `SPRING_AI_BEDROCK_AWS_REGION` with the region value (e.g., `us-east-1`).

-The environment variable name should be `AWS_REGION`.
+The environment variable name should be `SPRING_AI_BEDROCK_AWS_REGION`.

 After setting the environment variable, restart the application.

 If the application still fails to start, double-check the environment variable name.
-The framework might be expecting `AWS_REGION`.
+The framework might be expecting `SPRING_AI_BEDROCK_AWS_REGION`.

 Once the application starts successfully, test the APIs using Postman.

-If you encounter an exception stating that the model ID is not supported for on-demand invocation, it means you need to use the model ID from the inference profile instead of the model catalog.
+If you encounter an **exception stating that the model ID is not supported for on-demand invocation**, it means you need to use the model ID from the inference profile instead of the model catalog.

 1. In the AWS console, navigate to Bedrock.
-2. Go to Cross-region inference under Infer.
+2. Go to Infer -> Cross-region inference.
-3. Copy the model ID from the Inference profile ID column.
+3. Copy the value from the Inference profile ID column (`us.anthropic.claude-sonnet-4-20250514-v1:0`).

 Update the `spring.ai.bedrock.model` property with the new model ID and restart the application.